marmelab/ra-auth-acl/README.md

 ## Usage

-This library rely on the existing [React Admin permission management](https://marmelab.com/react-admin/Authorization.html) which allows to get permissions from an authenticated user.
+This library relies on the existing [React Admin permission management](https://marmelab.com/react-admin/Authorization.html), which allows to get permissions from an authenticated user.

-1. Use `ResourceWithPermissions` instead of `Resource` of React Admin.
+1. Use `<ResourceWithPermissions>` instead of the react-admin `<Resource>` component.

 ```jsx
 import React from 'react';